sailuh/kaiaulu/tests/testthat/gitlog-proposal.md

 ## Gitlog to temporal
 **Path Tests**
-* `”testthat function succeeds given correct arguments”`
-* `”testthat function correctly errors given incorrect object project_git”`
+* `”testthat if the given object project_git is invalid, the function will gracefully error with message regarding it”`
-* `”testthat function correctly errors given invalid mode”`
+* `”testthat function throws an error given invalid mode and explains the argument mode”`
-* `”testthat function correctly errors given invalid lag”`
+* `”testthat function throws an error given invalid lag and explains the argument lag”`
-* `”testthat function correctly errors given invalid weight_scheme_function”`

 **Behavioral Tests**
 * `"testthat the temporal transform outputs a nodes data table"`